DuronioLab/realign_nanopore/README.md

 Depending on the number of reads, the script should complete within 30 minutes and generate several results (named after your reference file).
 The output files are moved into the `results/` folder, but a compressed version of this folder is included:

-1. `results.gz` contains all the results compressed into one file.
+1. `results.tar.gz` contains all the results compressed into one file.
 ------
 Within the `results/` folder: